Stalinosmj/Project-77/README.md

 ## Getting Started

-The initial interactive website will be shortly done, our team is actively working on it, once the website is done the link will be available here -simply visit the URL [bosa.com](https://www.bosa.com).
+The initial interactive website, our team is actively working on it,The website is done the link is available here -simply visit the URL [bosa.com](https://stalinosmj.github.io/Project-77/).

 ## Features